 Total Number of Households Served 15

-Organized originally in 1879, St. Luke Baptist Church has been enriching the lives of their members and their community for over 140 years.
-St. Luke understands the importance that partnerships can play in amplifying their good work which is why they joined with Groundswell to bring community solar to the 16th Street Heights neighborhood.
+St. Luke Baptist Church was originally founded in 1879, and the church family has been enriching the lives of its members and community for more than 140 years.
+St. Luke understands the importance that partnerships can play in amplifying their good work, which is why they joined with Groundswell to bring community solar to the 16th Street Heights neighborhood in Northwest DC.

 The solar project’s construction was led by SunCatch Energy, a local minority-owned business founded by Brad Boston.
 SunCatch Energy is known for its expertise and commitment to training minorities and returning citizens in the field of clean energy.
 SunCatch provides on-the-job training as well as assistance with additional education and industry certification for its employees in order to help them build the self-confidence and experience necessary to succeed.